AxelBjork/reflect_pytest/README.md

 Clang-based approaches (libTooling, AST matchers, Python plugins) require dissecting the AST externally — they are slow, fragile, and live outside the language.
 With C++26 reflection, introspection is seamless and native: normal C++ that reasons about its own types at compile time.
 This project is a proof-of-concept demonstrating that the result is dramatically simpler and more maintainable.

+**Why generate pure Python code instead of pybind11 or SWIG?**

+Tools like pybind11 are designed to let Python execute and interact directly with compiled C++ code (i.e., running C++ within the Python process).
+However, the goal of this project isn't to embed or execute C++ from Python—it's to allow two completely independent processes (the Python test harness and the C++ SIL application) to communicate seamlessly over a network protocol.
+By generating pure Python `@dataclass` serializers that exactly match the C++ memory layout, `pytest` can talk to the C++ application entirely over standard UDP sockets without needing any C++ runtime or extension bindings loaded into the test process.

 **Does the entire project need a C++26 compiler?**

 No. Only **two translation units** (the binding and doc generators) are compiled with `-freflection`.
 The core application, the IPC library, and all GoogleTest unit tests compile and pass under **C++20**.
-Reflection is used purely as a side-channel to generate Python bindings and documentation — production code stays on a stable standard.
+Reflection is used purely as a side-channel to generate Python serialization code and documentation — production code stays on a stable standard.

 **How does reflection handle nested structs and complex types?**